 Why “composite” digital twins?
 Because we’re not just talking about atoms here.
 We’re describing the complex and oftentimes hierarchical relationships that look more like molecules.
 The human body has important subsystems like the heart, lungs and brain.
 Your organization is no different.

 Your Digital Twins will run in a distributed platform that manages the Digital Threads connecting employees, assets, processes, departments, business units, customers, partners & suppliers.

 At this point, your Digital Transformation should be in beta stage & your organization, with all its components, should come to life as a Digital Organism that probably still needs to be debugged.

 Notice how I just fast-forwarded through a multi-month or multi-year process?
 Becoming a Digital Organization is going to take a while so be patient.

 An important takeaway is that you’ve now digitally documented how every last aspect of how your enterprise operates.
 No more reliance on tribal knowledge & the company memory issues you have due to employee turnover are solved.

-Everything is made into software & connected via Digital Threads streaming over 5G at a level no one has ever imagined.
+Everything is made into software & connected via APIs streaming over 5G at a level no one has ever imagined.
 Digital Twins will collaborate with people & each other via APIs, apps & analytics to run your business.